-Counterparty default risk has fallen largely due to greater diversification between components within the Model.
-The scope of counterparty default risk is similar to the Standard Formula and there have been no material changes in exposure over the period.
+Counterparty default risk is largely unchanged, since there have been no material changes in exposure over the period.

-Non-life underwriting risk has fallen largely due to better allowance for the relationships between the component risks within the Model, which leads to a higher diversification benefit than under the Standard Formula.
-Within non-life underwriting risk, there has been a reduction in exposure to prior year risks as liability reserves continued to run off favourably, which has reduced the level of reserving risk.
+Within non-life underwriting risk, there has been a reduction in exposure to prior year risks as liability reserves continued to run off favourably, however, this has been offset by a reduction in discount rates over the year leading to an increase in Reserving risk.
+Premium risk has benefited from expected improvements in the underwriting result.
 This is partly offset by increases in natural catastrophe risk due to exposure growth across all territories.